Code of Ethics

 A quality experience rests on the integrity of the safari company and its guides.
 Eco-tourism has become an important industry that contributes greatly to conservation and empowers local people.
 The last strongholds for wildlife are in protected areas.
 If not managed properly, the negative effects on wildlife and local communities could very well deprive future generations the chance at witnessing the majesty of the natural world.

-Without wild animals, there would be no wildlife viewing industry.
-Responsible safari operators are actively involved in conservation by supporting wildlife research and education, endangered species and habitat protection, anti-poaching efforts, and programs that work to minimize human/wildlife conflict.
+We partner with camps and lodges that are actively involved in conservation by supporting wildlife research and education, endangered species and habitat protection, anti-poaching efforts, and non-hunting programs that work to minimize human/wildlife conflict.